 - Change the default time-out value

-There are lot more you can do with BCDEdit.exe.
-But the problem with this command is, that it’s not very user-friendly for an average user who is trying to fix something.
+There are a lot more you can do with BCDEdit.exe.
+But the problem with this command is that it’s not very user-friendly for an average user who is trying to fix something.
 A small mistake can make your operational system un-bootable.
-So if you want to repair your BCD there are a lot of applications that helps you make this process easier.
+So if you want to repair your BCD, there are a lot of applications that help you make this process easier.
 For example, most of the Disk Management software will have some command build into it – like MBR repair, etc.

 Repair Boot Configuration Data or BCD

 Repair BCD: It does exactly as the name suggests.
-The utility will check the BCD for incorrect parameters or any sort of errors and it will correct it.
-Before you proceed you need to select the drive you have the BCD, the path of your Windows folder, language and firmware (BIOS-MBR or EFI firmware).
-Remember always select the installed OS that is updated.
+The utility will check the BCD for incorrect parameters or any sort of error, and it will correct it.
+Before you proceed, you need to select the drive you have the BCD, the path of your Windows folder, language, and firmware (BIOS-MBR or EFI firmware).
+Remember, always select the installed OS that is updated.
 For example, if you have Windows 7 and Windows 8.1, you need to choose Windows 8.1.